Wednesday, December 31, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 2. On the menu that pops up, click on Disk Management.

 The tool launches and displays all available discs of your computer.
 They appear as horizontal bars, each representing a physical disc.
-Within each bar, you’ll see different sections, and each represents a volume—if you notice a letter (like C: or D:) within a bar, they are the drive letters you’ll see within Windows Explorer.
+Within each bar, you’ll see different sections; each represents a volume—if you notice a letter (like C: or D:) within a bar, it is the drive letter you’ll see in Windows Explorer.

 3. Pick the bar of the disc you want to work with and right-click on it to bring up a context-based menu that, among other things, allows you to manage the volumes however you like.

-Windows 10’s relevant commands to work storage devices
+Windows 10’s relevant commands to handle storage devices

 These commands are items on the context-based menu that pops up when you right-click on a drive.